stanley-1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the person’s tags by typing `t/` without specifying any tag after it.
 * When editing dates, all existing dates of the person will be removed i.e adding of dates is not cumulative.
-* You can remove all the person’s dates by typing `date/` without specifying any tags after it.
+* You can remove all the person’s dates by typing `date/` without specifying any date after it.
 </div>

 <div markdown="block" class="alert alert-success">